zacwillmington/open_house/notes.md

     TODO

-        1 - finish all crud actions for all models
-            - #@user.attending_showing = returns a message under apartment
+        1 - validates email and phone
-            - edit appointment for non-admin
+            - validates for phone number length and syntax
-            - thumbnail for appointments index page.
+            - validates for email length and syntax

-        2 - scope methods
-        3 - Errors and flash messages
+        2 - Errors and flash messages
+            - user.attending_appointment(apartment)? if attending true then show green box of some sort.
+            - if appointments_happening_soon then show green border around apartment with happening soon displayed.
+            - if past_appointments then show red around appointment

-        4 - styling
+        3 - styling
-        5 - Tidy up routes.
+        4 - Tidy up routes.
 Remove some
-        6 - refactor
+        5 - refactor
-        7 - readme
+        6 - readme
-        8 -
+        7 -

         Quick Question.
 I'm not quite sure if I am creating the correct routes for my project.